Complaining About Success

 These complaints usually come from my feeling unfit, or my feeling this job is unfit for me.
 I’m just a guy who wants to write, is the story I tell myself.
 I just want to write and talk to students about writing.

-That I have not had much success with my writing (again, success complaints: I’ve published 2 books and have a literary agent) fuels my complaining about my job.
+That I have not had much success with my writing (again, success complaints: I’ve published 2 books and have an agent) fuels my complaining about my job.
 And, as you’ve likely long noticed by now, fuels my complaining about successful authors’ complaining.

 I don’t have a way out of this post.
 I’m overdue this morning to start working on the memoir I’m so slowly writing.
 Maybe this is a way to end: